$0 Illinois Adoption Quick-Start Checklist

 Related Adoption: A Simpler (and Cheaper) Case

-Stepparent and grandparent adoptions — what Illinois calls "related child" adoptions — qualify for procedural shortcuts that reduce legal fees significantly.
+Stepparent and grandparent adoptions — what Illinois calls "related child" adoptions — qualify for procedural shortcuts that can reduce legal fees.
 The six-month post-placement wait is waived for related adoptions.
-The home study requirements are less intensive.
-Filing fees in most downstate counties are $200 to $350.
+Home-study requirements depend on the pathway and provider.
+Filing fees in the cited downstate example are $200 to $350.

 If the non-adopting biological parent consents, a related adoption is relatively brief.
 If consent cannot be obtained, the case becomes a termination of parental rights proceeding, which is significantly more complex and expensive regardless of the relationship.